vxgmichel/gambatte-terminal/index.md

 This write up goes through the interesting bits of information that I gathered and the limits I faced while attempting this challenge.
 It's a lot of information about unrelated stuff so instead of stitching everything together in consistent way, I gave up and simply dumped below the pieces of info I had in my mind, in the form of answers to questions that probably no one will ever ask me.
 My advice to you as a reader is to simply scroll and stop if something catch your eye.

-So buckle up, we're going to talk about old video game consoles, terminal emulation, pixels, unicode characters, reducing colors, the SSH protocol, remote terminal applications, key releases, tool-assisted speedruns and the definition of a frame.
+So buckle up, we're going to talk about old video game consoles, terminal emulation, pixels within unicode characters, SSH-based terminal applications, tool-assisted speedruns and the definition of a frame.
 Let's go.

 ## Wait, are you saying I can play Game Boy Color games in my terminal?
 {:.no_toc}